 Our Preschool program promotes a hands-on, interactive learning approach.
-The program consists of Pathways for Preschool, a flexible program for three year olds and Footsteps for Fours and K5 Beginnings which are interspersed with music, science, language, history, and handwriting.
+The program consists of Pathways for Preschool, a flexible program for three year olds and Footsteps for Fours and Focus on Fives which are interspersed with music, science, language, history, and handwriting.
 Songs, charts, and activities are just a few of the elements used for your preschool students' future academic success.

 Because knowing the Bible is essential to having a biblical worldview, Bible study tools, maps, timelines, and charts are presented in Grades 1–6 Bible Truths to help elementary-age students develop a Bible-reading habit and learn to study the Bible on their own.
 The Bible lessons span from Creation to the new heaven and new earth.